JohnH-Github/YouTooltip/README.md

 4. Select ```manifest.json``` and click "Open".

 ## Permissions
-- Required
+- Optional
 	- **Access your data for all websites**
-		- This is needed to scan each page for links to YouTube videos and playlists.
+		- For automatically scanning each page for links to YouTube videos and playlists without user interaction.
 Except on youtube.com, of course.
-- Optional
 	- **Download files and read and modify the browser’s download history**
 		- For exporting settings.
 Asks for permission when you click on the 'Export' button.
 	- **Display notifications to you**